solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

         return ""

 def main():
-    """Main function for the Cosmic Works Product Management Copilot UI."""
+    """Main function for the Cosmic Works Product Management Generative AI application UI."""

     st.write(
         """
-        # Cosmic Works Product Management Copilot
+        # Cosmic Works Product Management Generative AI application

-        Welcome to Cosmic Works Product Management Copilot, a tool for managing and finding bicycle-related products in the Cosmic Works system.
+        Welcome to Cosmic Works Product Management Generative AI application, a tool for managing and finding bicycle-related products in the Cosmic Works system.

-        **Ask the copilot to apply or remove a discount on a category of products or to find products.**
+        **Ask the Generative AI application to apply or remove a discount on a category of products or to find products.**
         """
     )